Denperidge/html5-boilerplate/README.md

 - Modernizr removal

   I'll be using Modernizr in certain projects that require special features.
 However, since this template will be used in some low-key sites (for example, a simple introduction page), loading Modernizr by default will be overkill.

+- JQuery removal

+  For the same reasons as the previous .